HalfDeveloperVishal/Doctor_Appointment_WebApp/README.md

 # Full Stack Project

-A full stack application with Django backend and React/Vue frontend.
+A full stack application with Django backend and React frontend.

 ## Prerequisites

 - Python 3.8 or higher
 - Node.js 16 or higher
-- npm or yarn
+- npm

 ## Setup Instructions